LOTaher/stmp/SPECIFICATION.md

-# SplaT Messaging Protocol v1.0
+# SplaT Middleware Protocol v1.0

 **Last Updated: August 14th, 2025**

-This document describes the SplaT Messaging Protocol (STMP).
+This document describes the SplaT Middleware Protocol (STMP).

 STMP is used to build all the network applications I run which require communication with each other.